alextrickey/magyar_hangok/README.md

 >Entertaining/Informative Words of Encouragement: https://www.fluentin3months.com/hungarian-is-easy/

 >Google!
-There are tons of free courses and resources -- Please, send a PR if you find something good. :)
+There are tons of free courses and resources.